WrestleMania V: Aftermath

 Hulk Hogan continued his feud with Randy Savage.
 WWF financed a movie in 1989 titled No Holds Barred, which starred Hogan as the lead character Rip, and Tom Lister, Jr. acted as the villain Zeus.
 In the movie, Rip defeats Zeus.
 This movie led to a feud between Hogan and Zeus in the WWF because Zeus wanted to take revenge on Hogan of the movie in real-life.
 He was billed in the WWF as Zeus and he allied with Savage.
 Hogan's best friend Brutus Beefcake joined him in the war.
 This led to a tag team main event at SummerSlam, where Hogan and Beefcake defeated Zeus and Savage.
 The rivalry continued until the No Holds Barred pay-per-view, where Hogan and Beefcake beat Zeus and Savage in a steel cage match, thus ending the rivalry with Zeus.
 After the No Holds Barred cage match, Randy Savage and Hulk Hogan would meet one last time in a WrestleMania V rematch for the WWF World Heavyweight Championship on The Main Event III.
 The pinfall was counted by new heavyweight boxing champion Buster Douglas, who then punched Savage out post-match after Savage slapped Douglas in the face.

 Savage, meanwhile, found a new manager.
 After the WrestleMania broadcast went off the air, Gene Okerlund attempted to interview Miss Elizabeth.
 Sensational Sherri interrupted the interview along with Savage, which caused Hogan to get involved and fall victim to a steel chair shot from the dethroned champion.
-From then on until WrestleMania VII, Sherri served as Savage's manager, and after Savage defeated Hacksaw Jim Duggan to become King of the World Wrestling Federation in September 1989, she became known as Sensational Queen Sherri.
+From then on until WrestleMania VII, Sherri served as Savage's manager, and after Savage defeated Hacksaw Jim Duggan to become King of the Ring in September 1989, she became known as Sensational Queen Sherri.